Serpentiel/template/.github/ISSUE_TEMPLATE/02_bug.md

 ---
-name: 🐜 Report a Bug
+name: 🐜 Report a bug
 about: Spotted a problem?
 Let us know!
-title: ''
 labels: bug
-assignees: ''
 ---

 **What happened?**